D50000/css-grid-master-D5000/README.md

 # What IS The Grid

-- In 2018 developing grid with FireFox is more usefull than Chrome.
+- In 2018 developing grid with FireFox is more useful than Chrome.
 - Easiest way to centering elements in CSS.
 - Grid is convenient for overlapping the elements.
 - Flexbox is good but Grid is better in most use case.